 Bad?
 Why do they always say bad?

-A long-lasting choice is, of course, epoxy paint, but you have other options for garage floors like Armor All mats, and the 2-part epoxy (just below) is one, but these days you do not have to use a 2-part product and be forced to work very quickly before it turns into unworkable mush-goop.
+A long-lasting choice is, of course, epoxy paint, but you have other options for garage floors like Armor All mats, and the 2-part epoxy (just below) is one.
+These days you do not have to use a 2-part product, but they are best.
+The so-called “100% solids” epoxy paint (no evaporation) has a very short working time.
+We don’t use or recommend it: we like using 2 coats of 50% solids which is the very same result, but the paint has a long working life (“post-life”, like Willie Nelson) before it cures.
+Two-part epoxy “paints” are not true paints.
+They are coatings.

-There is a new product Kilz Concrete Garage Floor Paint —a one-part epoxy, so cool.
+There is a new product Kilz Concrete Garage Floor Paint —a one-part epoxy, which is a true paint with some epoxy resin for toughness.
 Sliver/Gray or Slate Gray only.

 Epoxy paint tip: if you use epoxy paint, obviously, follow directions… but they may not tell you: keep your brush and roller strokes in the same direction. … and wear that chemical respirator!

 Drylok from UGL is a one-step concrete and/or garage floor paint.
-It does not need a primer, but for best adhesion, I would apply the Benmain Moore Masonry Primer above.
-Dryloc is fine going over painted surfaces so you will have fine adhesion with no primer, but it would be better with a primer, in our opinion.
+It does not need a primer in most cases.
+Read about alkalinity and primers above.
+Dryloc is fine going over painted surfaces so you will have fine adhesion.

 Bonus garage idea: